markfickett/DataReceiver/README.markdown

 Arduino library to provide simple sending of key/value pairs from a computer to the Arduino.
 (For example: I have a CPU usage value on my desktop computer, and want to use an Arduino to control some lights in response to that.
 This gets the number to from desktop to Arduino.)

-To match DataReceiver (the Arduino side) is DataSender in Python.
+To match DataReceiver (the Arduino side) is data_sender in Python.
 It depends on [pySerial](http://pyserial.sourceforge.net/) for serial communication.

 Example
 -------